Corbett · Central Highlands

 - Can I bring my dog up Beinn a' Chuallaich?

-- Is there mobile signal on Beinn a' Chuallaich?
+- What's mobile reception like on Beinn a' Chuallaich?

-- Patchy on the ascent; brief 4G coverage on the summit looking south to Kinloch Rannoch
+- Patchy on the ascent; brief 4G coverage from the summit looking south to Kinloch Rannoch

 - Is Beinn a' Chuallaich safe in winter?